krzysztof-uliasz/minecraft-inspired_console_game/README.md

 # MINECRAFT-INSPIRED 2D CONSOLE-BASED "GAME"

 ## Overview
 The goal of this project was to grasp the basics of Java classes, inheritance, interfaces and polymorphism by creating a simple console-based game inspired by Minecraft.
-The Player can interact with the game by typing various commands in the console, such us move around the map or pick up items.
+The Player can interact with the game by typing various commands in the console, such us moving around the map or picking up items.

 ## Table of Contents
 - [Detailed Description](#detailed-description)